iciaparicio/explore-cms-en/layout/publicar-layouts_en-US.md

 ---
-description: >-
-This action publishes the changes you have edited in a layout and means that app users can see them.
+description: "This action publishes the changes you have edited in a layout and means that app users can see them."
 ---

 # Publish Layouts